Photo:Oplev Ringsted / Heidi Taymyr

 Ringsted's old Town Arms

-When Have Mill water tank was extended in 1963 Emil Hansen offered to carve a wooden model of the old Town Arms, which was from earlier than 1300 A.C.
+When the Have Mølle waterworks needed to be expanded in 1963, employee Emil Hansen offered to carve a wooden model of the old town seal from before 1300.

 Vandtårnet - Water Tower